tsantospan/DASNN/README.md

 For the moment, I tested the basic configuration (no cbrt, default amplitude-img, default max and min output values, no use of square images).
 So here is a TODO list :
-- check if cbrt is ok.
-- check if taking no-default values is ok.
+- check if taking non default values is ok.
 - check if resizing into square is ok.

 And make all the updates you want to make better visualization of the results.